cmvandrevala/TicTacToe/README.md

 [![Build Status](https://travis-ci.org/cmvandrevala/TicTacToe.svg?branch=master)](https://travis-ci.org/cmvandrevala/TicTacToe)

-This is my first project as an apprentice at 8th Light.
-It is a Tic-Tac-Toe app in Swift.
+## Background

+This tic-tac-toe app in Swift is my first project as an apprentice at 8th Light.
+Note that the project name changed from TTTSwift to TicTacToe in October 2016 to simplify the naming conventions used throughout the project.
+If your version of this repository contains any files or directories with the prefix "TTTSwift", please re-clone this repository in order to ensure that you have the latest version with the correct naming conventions.

 ## Development